worthmine/Text-vCard-Precisely/README.md

 # DESCRIPTION

-A vCard is a digital business card. vCard and [Text::vFile::asData](https://github.com/richardc/perl-text-vfile-asdata) provide an API for parsing vCards
+A vCard is a digital business card. vCard and [Text::vFile::asData](https://github.com/richardc/perl-text-vfile-asdata) provides an API for parsing vCards

 This module is forked from [Text::vCard](https://github.com/ranguard/text-vcard) because some reason below: